Commensurating actions of birational groups and groups of pseudo-automorphisms

 \begin{thm}[Theorem 2.17 in \cite{iitaka1982algebraic}] Let $f:X\dashrightarrow Y$ be a rational map, with $X$ a normal variety and $Y$ a projective variety.
 Then the indeterminacy set of $f$ has codimension $\ge 2$. \end{thm}

-\begin{eg} The transformation of the affine plane $(x,y)\mapsto (x,y/x)$ is birational, and its indeterminacy locus is the line $\{x=0\}$: this set of co-dimension $1$ is mapped ``to infinity''.
+\begin{eg} The transformation of the affine plane $(x,y)\mapsto (x,y/x)$ is birational, and its indeterminacy locus is the line $\{x=0\}$: this set of codimension $1$ is mapped ``to infinity''.
 If the affine plane is compactified by the projective plane, the transformation becomes $[x:y:z]\mapsto [x^2:yz:xz]$, with two indeterminacy points. \end{eg}

-Assume that $X$ is normal; in particular, it is smooth in codimension $1$.
-The {\bf{jacobian determinant}} $\Jac(f)(x)$ is defined in local coordinates, on the smooth locus of $X$, as the determinant of the differential $df_x$; $\Jac(f)$ depends on the coordinates, but its zero locus does not.
-The zeroes of $\Jac(f)$ form a hypersurface of the smooth part of $X$; the zero locus of $\Jac(f)$ will be defined as the Zariski closure of this hypersurface in $X$.
-The {\bf{exceptional set}} of $f$ is the subset of $X$ along which $f$ is not a local isomorphism onto its image; by a corollary of Zariski's main theorem, it coincides with the union of $\Ind(f)$, the zero locus of $\Jac(f)$, and additional parts which are contained in the singular locus of $X$ and have therefore codimension $\geq 2$.
-Its complement is the largest open subset on which $f$ is a local isomorphism (see \cite{Milne:BookAG, Vakil}, for instance).

-The {\bf{total transform}} of a subset $Z\subset X$ is denoted by $f_*(Z)$; by definition, $f_*(Z)=v(u^{-1}(Z))$.
-If $Z$ is not contained in $\Ind(f)$, we denote by $f_\circ(Z)$ its {\bf{strict transform}}, defined as the Zariski closure of $f(Z\smallsetminus \Ind(f))$.
-We say that a hypersurface $W\subset Z$ is contracted if it is not contained in the indeterminacy set and the codimension of its strict transform is larger than $1$; the {\bf{exceptional divisor}} of $f$ is the union of all contracted hypersurfaces.
+The {\bf{total transform}} of a closed subset $Z\subset X$ is denoted by $f_*(Z)$; by definition, $f_*(Z)=v(u^{-1}(Z))$.
+If $Z$ is irreducible and is not contained in $\Ind(f)$, we denote by $f_\circ(Z)$ its {\bf{strict transform}}, defined as the Zariski closure of $f(Z\smallsetminus \Ind(f))$.
+We say that an irreducible hypersurface $W\subset X$ is contracted if it is not contained in the indeterminacy set and the codimension of its strict transform is larger than $1$; the {\bf{exceptional divisor}} of $f$ is the union of all contracted hypersurfaces.

 We say that $f$ is a {\bf{local isomorphism}} near a point $x\in X$ if there are open sets $U\subset X$ and $V\subset Y$ such that $U$ contains $x$ and $f$ induces an isomorphism from $U$ to $V$.
 The {\bf{exceptional set}} of $f$ is the subset of $X$ along which $f$ is not a local isomorphism; this set is Zariski closed, and is made of three parts: the indeterminacy locus, the exceptional divisor, and a residual part of codimension~$\geq 2$.